Friday, 30 June 2023

 June 28 Mdina and farewell to our tour

 This marathon day ended with a stroll through, and farewell dinner in, the ancient capital of Malta, Mdina.
 The city was founded as Maleth in around the C8th BC by Phoenician ‘settlers’ and was later renamed Melite (meaning honey sweet or maybe glorious, splendid) by the Romans.
-It was reduced to its present size during the Arab occupation of Malta when the city adopted its present name; derived from the Arabic word medina.
-The city remained the capital of Malta throughout the Middle Ages until the arrival of the Order of St. John in 1530 when the capital was shifted to Valetta.
+It was reduced to its present size during the Arab occupation of Malta when the city adopted its present name derived from the Arabic word medina.
+The city remained the capital of Malta throughout the Middle Ages until the arrival of the Order of St. John in 1530 when the capital was shifted to Valletta.
 When that happened the population declined so much that people started to consider it a ghost town.
 It is from that time that Mdina’s nickname became the ‘Silent City’ – it has retained that name.

 Mdina just before sunset